agrero/spotify_tracker/README.md

 ## Things it will do

-1) track the approximate % of song skipped
+1) track the length of pauses
-    - needs to be implemented
+    - I have no idea what spotify is doing on their end but I am for sure not pausing some of these songs

 2) visualize your grooves
     - see patterns based on spotify analytics of your song 'streaks'